 This statement provides you with key information about this product.

 This statement is part of the offering document.

 You should not invest in this product based on this statement alone.

-Quick facts Fund Manager: China International Fund Management Co., Ltd. Custodian: China Merchants Bank Co., Ltd. Ongoing charges over a year#: Class H: 1.79% Dealing frequency: Each Hong Kong Dealing Day - i.e. a normal trading day of Shanghai Stock Exchange and Shenzhen Stock Exchange on which banks in Hong Kong are also open for normal banking business Base currency: RMB Dividend policy: Class H: Dividend, if declared, will be paid not more than 4 times in a calendar year at such times at the discretion of the Fund Manager.
+Quick facts Fund Manager: China International Fund Management Co., Ltd. Custodian: China Merchants Bank Co., Ltd. Ongoing charges over a year#: Class H: 1.78% Dealing frequency: Each Hong Kong Dealing Day - i.e. a normal trading day of Shanghai Stock Exchange and Shenzhen Stock Exchange on which banks in Hong Kong are also open for normal banking business Base currency: RMB Dividend policy: Class H: Dividend, if declared, will be paid not more than 4 times in a calendar year at such times at the discretion of the Fund Manager.
 Distributions may be paid out of accrued net distributable income carried over from the previous financial year(s), which amounts to distributions out of capital under Hong Kong regulatory disclosure requirements.
-Financial year end of this fund: 31 December Minimum investment: Class H: RMB100 (minimum initial investment); RMB100 (minimum subsequent investment) The Ongoing charges figure is based on the expenses for the period from 1 January 2019 to 31 December 2019.
-The figure may vary from year to year.
+Financial year end of this fund: 31 December Minimum investment: Class H: RMB100 (minimum initial investment); RMB100 (minimum subsequent investment) The Ongoing charges figure is base may vary from year to year. ed on the expenses for the period from 1 January 2020 to 31 December 2020.
+The figure